issam-hub/Memovie/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+- First go to this link [Gemini](https://aistudio.google.com/app/apikey) to get the gemini api key
+- create a file named `.env.local` in the root of the repo and add this line to it:
+> `API_KEY=your_api_key`

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev